MandoCode 0.13.0

 Setup vs config vs model

 /setup— first-run wizard, guided.
 Detects Ollama, offers to install it, walks you through cloud sign-in, picks a model with hardware-aware tiers, auto-pulls a sensible default.
 Use when something's broken or you're a newcomer./model— quick switch.
-Pick a model from your pulled list + context size.
+Pick a model from your pulled list and go — local picks get a context window sized to their hardware tier automatically.
 Use when you just want to swap models./config— adjust settings.
 Full configuration form covering temperature, timeouts, ignore dirs, etc. Use when you know exactly what knob you want to turn.

 CLI flags (outside the chat loop)